sduras/duras/README.md

 pip install duras
 ```

-Requires Python 3.13+.
+Requires Python 3.9 or later.
 No dependencies. `gpg` optional for encrypted notes.

 ---